Home Hip Replacement Smith & Nephew

 Modular SMF and Modular Redapt Femoral Hip Systems

 Smith & Nephew recalled the modular SMF and Redapt Femoral Hip Systems in 2016.
-They also recalled the corresponding hip stem components because the company received reports of higher than anticipated complaints and adverse events.
+They also recalled the corresponding hip stem components because the company received reports of higher than anticipated complaints and adverse events due to micromotion at the modular junction, leading to fretting and release of metal debris.

 The company analyzed data and found patients implanted with the modular implants may have a higher risk of revision surgery than patients with monolithic products.
-As with many other metal-on-metal hips, patients with these implants may have adverse reactions to metal debris that may flake off from the junction of the metal neck and stem and embed in surrounding tissues and travel in the bloodstream.
+As with many other metal-on-metal hips, patients with these implants may have adverse reactions to metal debris that are generated at the neck-stem junction and embed in surrounding tissues and travel in the bloodstream.

 Please seek the advice of a medical professional before making health care decisions.